BrokenShell/MapFilterAndFriends/README.md

 ### Anecdote
-These algorithm have been featured in over half of my software engineering interviews.
+These algorithms have been featured in over half of my software engineering interviews.
 Sometimes I was the interviewer, and other times I was the interviewee.
 Paul and Ash (our release managers) had to implement map, filter and foreach for their roles here at BloomTech.
 This kind of coding challenge is typically timed.
 I had 45 minutes for one of mine, I implemented all three in three different languages and I still had about 10 minutes left over.